Jason2Brownlee/QuakeBotArchive/README.md

 Please email Jason Brownlee via jason.brownlee05@gmail.com

+Even if you have bot files already in the archive, send them through.
+Many bots were released with the same filename again and again.

 ### Wishlists

-Lists of known files missing from the archive.
+Below are lists of known files missing from the archive.

 * [Quake Bot Filename Wishlist](research/wishlist.txt): list of known files missing from the archive.
 * [Quake Bot URL Wishlist](research/wishlist_urls.txt): list of broken URLs for files missing from the archive.